dmulyalin/NORFAB/docs/customization/service_plugin_local.md

 ## NorFab Custom Service Plugin Tutorial

-The simplest way to start with NorFab plugins is to use create plugin within NorFab base directory, directory where `inventory.yaml` file resides.
+The simplest way to start with NorFab plugins is to create plugin within NorFab base directory, directory where `inventory.yaml` file resides.

 In this tutorial we going to create `DummyService` and its worker.
 We going to define two tasks that worker can execute - `get_version` and `get_inventory` to retrieve worker's version and inventory details.
 In addition we going to define a set of custom nfcli shell commands to interact with custom `DummyService` from interactive command line shell.